dharmendrasahu08/investigateconnectionpool/README.md

 # Steps to run this app and reproduce the issue :
 1- PostgreSQL database is used in the application.
 It should be installed in the machine.
 We need to create a schema named "tomcat_test".
 This app uses default username as "postgres" and empty passsword.

-2- Uncomment log_statement = note and set to log_statement = note in  /etc/postgresql/9.2/main/postgresql.conf(in ubuntu), After this changes restart postgreSQL service
+2- Uncomment log_statement = note and set to log_statement = note in  /etc/postgresql/9.2/main/postgresql.conf(in ubuntu), After this changes restart postgreSQL service.
    $ sudo service postgresql restart

 3- Build application using maven :